Kavya123gb/Week0/README.md

-🚀 Week 0: VLSI System Design (VSD) Program Foundation & Tool Setup Welcome to my VLSI System Design (VSD) Program repository!
+🚀# Week 0: VLSI System Design (VSD) Program Foundation & Tool Setup 📌 VLSI Week 0 Status

+Welcome to my VLSI System Design (VSD) Program repository!
 This week was all about setting up the development environment and installing the essential open-source tools that will be used throughout the program.
 The goal was to create a reliable and efficient workspace for synthesis, simulation, and design tasks.

-🎯 System and Virtual Machine Configuration Specification 💻	Details 📋
+🎯 #System and Virtual Machine Configuration

+Specification 💻	Details 📋
 Operating System 🐧	Ubuntu 20.04+
 RAM 💾	6GB